neoforged/NeoForge/docs/CONTRIBUTING.md

 6. Run tests (see above)
 7. Fix any problems found by tests
 8. Create a squashed branch (i.e. `<mc_version>-squashed`)
+9. Generate patches (`unpackSourcePatches`)
+10. Apply formatting (`applyAllFormatting`)
-9. Remove MC sources and commit
+11. Remove MC sources and commit
-10. Squash all commits that were created on top of the base branch specified in 1
+12. Squash all commits from "Initial base" created by the action, ensure the resulting commit contains no bot authorship (due to CLA signing issues later).
-11. **Make absolutly sure no Minecraft sources are still present in the history of the branch**
+13. **Make absolutly sure no Minecraft sources are still present in the history of the branch**
-12. If this is the first snapshot for a new version, publish this kits branch to a `port/<mc_version>` branch on the main repository, otherwise push just the new, squashed commit
+14. If this is the first snapshot for a new version, publish this kits branch to a `port/<mc_version>` branch on the main repository, otherwise push just the new, squashed commit

 Contributor License Agreement
 =============================